olegv142/EasyRF/README.md

 1. The RF chip has its own packet buffer (FIFO).
 Copying its content makes sense only in case you have significantly larger buffer in RAM.
 Small cheap microcontrollers does not necessary have enough RAM for such buffer.
 2. Transferring packet in interrupt service routine looks silly.
 ISR are for transferring words to / from MCU registers.
 Transferring data via SPI introduces wait for the transfer completion (unless it involves DMA).
 Waiting anything in ISR is bad practice and should be avoided.
 Otherwise you can miss important events, for ex receiving bytes via other interfaces such as UART.

 Instead of interrupt line the physical connection of the RF69 module to microcontroller includes the reset line.
 Using hard reset is necessary to be able to recover from any kind of anomalies that may occur during long term operation.
+Other important additions in comparison to existing libraries are the following:
+- Clear FIFO before writing new packet.
+This is quite necessary step missing from all other libraries.
+The problem is that FIFO is not necessary empty right after receive mode termination.
+It may contain partially received packet.
+Writing new package to such dirty FIFO and triggering transmission will lead transmitting garbage.
+- Internal checksum at the end of the payload.
+It is necessary since attacker can present us with garbage packet even in case the packet is encrypted and he does no know encryption key.
+The garbage can be decrypted the same way as normal packet so we need the way to filter it out.
+The second checksum is the simplest way to do it.
+Since it is encrypted it can't be constructed without knowing the encryption key.

 ## Author